 - Sleep disturbances

 - Appetite changes

 - Suicidal thoughts

 These symptoms are common in women during the postpartum phase, though they are usually quite mild.
 Also, it is not uncommon for first-time mothers to experience episodes of anxiety, sadness, and fear.
-These episodes require medical intervention only when symptoms persist or lead to potentially dangerous consequences, such as having suicidal tendencies.
+These episodes require medical intervention only when symptoms persist or lead to potentially dangerous consequences, such as suicidal tendencies.

 Postpartum psychosis, on the other hand, is considered a medical emergency, as it develops suddenly and involves the risk of life-threatening complications.
-A diagnosis of postpartum psychosis is considered when symptoms similar to that of postpartum depression develops, though abruptly and at a very high intensity.
+A diagnosis of postpartum psychosis is considered when symptoms similar to that of postpartum depression develop, though abruptly and at a very high intensity.

 Postpartum Psychosis Risk Factors